Mohammadpur, Dhaka | editor@sarpo.net

 Red Sunset Maple Problems

-Red Sunset Maple trees are beautiful, but they can come with some problems.
+Red Sunset Maple problems.
 Here are some common issues:

 • Leaf scorch – This is when the leaves turn brown or black and eventually fall off.
 It’s caused by too much sun, wind, or drought stress.